vididuc/Display-netatmo-weather-station-on-M5Paper/README.md

 I just added some additional lines of code to get only the data I wanted to display on the M5Paper.

 Then created a json object a wrote it to a file on my web server on the Synology.
-The script is running on my Synology every 5 minutes, it means every 5 minutes the data from the netatmo server gets fetched.
+The script is running on my Synology every 5 minutes, it means every 5 minutes the data from the netatmo server gets fetched and a json file is saved on the web server on the Synology.